Engineering management: Human factors safety culture

 Critical to management success in engineering is the study of human factors and safety culture involved with highly complex tasks within organizations large and small.
 In complex engineering systems, human factors safety culture can be critical in preventing catastrophe and minimizing the realized hazard rate.
 Critical areas of safety culture are minimizing blame avoidance, minimizing power distance, an appropriate ambiguity tolerance and minimizing a culture of concealment.
 Increasing organizational empathy and an ability to clearly report problems up the chain of management is important to the success of any engineering program.

 Managing an engineering firm is in opposition to the management of a law firm.
 Law firms keep secrets while engineering firms succeed when information is deiminated clearly and quickly.
 Engineering managers must push against a culture of concealment which may be promoted by the law department.

 Managers in an engineering firm must be ready to push back against schedule and budget constraints from the executive suite.
 Engineering managers must use engineering law to push back against the executive suite to ensure public safety.
 The executive suite in an engineering organization can become consumed with financial data imperiling public safety.

 Education

-Engineering management programs typically include instruction in accounting, economics, finance, project management, systems engineering, industrial engineering, mathematical modeling and optimization, management information systems, quality control & six sigma, operations management, operations research, human resources management, industrial psychology, safety and health.
+Engineering management programs typically include instruction in accounting, economics, finance, project management, systems engineering, industrial engineering, mathematical modeling and optimization, management information systems, quality control and six sigma, operations management, operations research, human resources management, industrial psychology, safety and health.

 There are many options for entering into engineering management, albeit that the foundation requirement is an engineering license.

 Undergraduate degrees

-Although most engineering management programs are geared for graduate studies, there are a number of institutions that teach EM at the undergraduate level.
-Over twenty undergraduate engineering management related programs are accredited by ABET including: West Point (United States Military Academy), Western Michigan University (ABET-accredited by ETAC of ABET), Stevens Institute of Technology, Clarkson University, Gonzaga University, Virginia Tech, Arizona State University, Missouri University of Science and Technology.
+Although most engineering management programs are geared toward graduate studies, there are a number of institutions that teach EM at the undergraduate level.
+Over twenty undergraduate engineering management related programs are accredited by ABET including: West Point (United States Military Academy), Western Michigan University (ABET-accredited by ETAC of ABET), Stevens Institute of Technology, Clarkson University, Gonzaga University, Virginia Tech, Arizona State University, and the Missouri University of Science and Technology.
 Graduates of these programs regularly command nearly $65,000 their first year out of school.